Ajooba Kudrat Ka

 Ajooba Kudrat Ka (also known as Wonder of Nature) is a 1991 Indian Hindi-language horror thriller film directed by Shyam Ramsay and Tulsi Ramsay.
-It features Deepak Parashar, Hemant Birje and Manjeet Kullar in the lead roles.
+It features Deepak Parashar, Hemant Birje and Manjeet Kullar.
 It was the first Bollywood film with a yeti theme.

 Plot

 The film centres on the platonic relationship between a young girl and a Yeti (a Himalayan monster).